 To date, there is no single set of national standards for paraprofessionals.
 The content of the ParaPro Assessment reflects the reading, writing and math knowledge that paraprofessionals need to assist in classroom instruction — as defined by a national group of paraprofessionals and teachers who work with them.
 The content also reflects the reading, writing and math content described in published standards for paraprofessionals.

 - Why aren't there different levels of the ParaPro Assessment for different levels of paraprofessionals – elementary, middle, secondary?

-The No Child Left Behind Act doesn't make distinctions between school grade levels.
+The No Child Left Behind Act (NCLB) didn't make distinctions between school grade levels.
+The Every Student Succeeds Act (ESSA), which has replaced NCLB, leaves this requirement in place.
 It holds all instructional paraprofessionals in Title I-funded schools to the same high standard of content readiness.
 The ParaPro Assessment reflects the core reading, writing and math knowledge that all instructional paraprofessionals are expected to demonstrate.

 - The two alternatives to the test are an Associate of Arts degree or two years of college.
 Does this mean that the test is the equivalent of two years of college study?

 Certainly students learn and experience much more in college than is reflected on any one exam.
 No single test is the equivalent of two years of college study.
 But the ParaPro Assessment is consistent with the levels of reading, writing and math knowledge that most students receive in their second year of postsecondary education.

 - What is the reading level of the test?